 - Lapland makes up about one third of Finland’s total area.

 - Lapland Finland is as big as Belgium, Holland and Switzerland put together.
+Now you may wonder where is Lapland.

 - In Lapland sun is visible around the clock 73 days in the summer.